Tree Protection Bylaw

 Updates to the Tree Bylaw as of October 10, 2007 can be viewed in:

-The Arborist Report is now available to view/download/print:
+The Arborist Report, and Site Supervision and Post Construction Impact Report are now available to view/download/print:

 Additional information on required tree fencing can be retrieved from: